SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/sparkfun_accelerometer_mma8452q/README.md

 - Make sure that the **Third Party Hardware Drivers** extension is installed.
 If not, follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).

-- SDK Extension must be enabled for the project to install the "MMA8452Q - Triple Axis Accelerometer Breakout (Sparkfun)" component
+- **Third Party Hardware Drivers** extension must be enabled for the project to install the "MMA8452Q - Triple Axis Accelerometer Breakout (Sparkfun)" component

 ## How It Works ##